kammoji/AIplane/README.md

 Derive from this thought the happiest thought of my small life:

-"In order to build Artificial Intelligence that simulates human brain, we don't write programs that parallel process electrical pulses through dendrites, axons and synapses."
+"In order to build Artificial Intelligence that simulates human brain, we DON'T write programs that parallel process electrical pulses through dendrites, axons and synapses."

 Stay tuned...